Maatss/VeraHMI/README.md

 7. run the script (sudo .../VeraHMI_init)
     This script will install all dependecies and make the proper settings automatically.
 8. The Raspberry Pi will reboot when installation is done.
 The application will run at boot.
-9. DONE :)

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 ## Tests